sdil/ego-dynamodb-durablestore/README.md

 # eGo DynamoDB Durable Store Plugin

 This plugin provides a DynamoDB-based durable state store for the eGo framework.
-It allows you to persist the state of your eGo actors in an AWS DynamoDB table.
+It allows you to persist the full state of your eGo actors state in an AWS DynamoDB table.

-## Features

-- **Durable State Storage**: Persist the full state of your eGo actors in DynamoDB.
-- **Stateless Client**: The DynamoDB client used in this plugin is stateless, meaning no connection management is required.
-- **Versioning**: Each state is versioned to ensure consistency.

 ## Installation